kaushik-holla/Chatbot/README.md

 # Chatbot
-Building a Chatbot on movie conversation data using Deep Learning and NLP
+Building a Chatbot on movie conversation data using Deep Learning and NLP using Sequence to Sequence architecture.